The incompatibility of quantum channels in general probabilistic theories: Introdocution

 More specifically, we demonstrate that pairs of noisy identity channels can be compatible within a min-tensored composite system despite being incompatible within the normal quantum composite system.
 This disparity prompts the introduction of new categories of compatible channels.
 Of particular interest is the exploration of whether this gap can be bridged by considering compatibility in a device-independent manner.

 The paper is organized as follows: Section \ref{sec:prelim} begins with an exploration of preliminary concepts surrounding quantum incompatibility and properties of composite systems within general probabilistic theories.
-Within this context, we introduce the notion of min-tensor-compatibility, which is grounded in identifying composite systems that yield the smallest effect space.
+Within this context, we introduce the notion of min-tensor-compatibility, which is grounded in identifying composite systems that yield the smallest effect spaces.
 Section \ref{sec:main} presents the primary findings.
 Initially, we contrast the normal quantum compatibility class with the min-tensor-compatibility class by analyzing a pair of noisy identity channels.
 Additionally, we introduce a distinct class of compatibility called almost quantum compatibility, motivated by operational considerations.
 This class is then compared with min-tensor-compatibility.